UPDATE: Abusive Former BF From Lodi Charged With Murdering Leonia Woman In Her Home

 "After a three-year battle with the state of New Jersey regarding domestic violence having shown evidence after evidence after evidence of domestic abuse with arrest warrants issued and never carried out my sweet angel was found stabbed to death this morning," the grieving father wrote.

-"It should be noted that prior to these events, there have been multiple reports of domestic violence incidents between Daniels and Arnone," says the complaint filed by Bergen County Prosecutor's Detective Jakub Glebocki.

-"More specifically, a final restraining order was issued (in 2021), which prevented any contact between Andrae Daniels and Alicia Arnone," he added.

-The 6-foot, 185-pound Daniels remained held in the Bergen County Jail on Sunday.
+The 6-foot, 185-pound Daniels -- also known as "Andrae" or "Dre" -- remained held in the Bergen County Jail on Sunday.
 He's charged with first-degree murder and weapons offenses.

 Daniels has a 20-year criminal history mostly involving assaults, threats, harassment and violating restraining orders, records show.

-Note: UPDATE: A Lodi man charged with stabbing his former girlfriend to death in her Leonia garden apartment ignored a final restraining order she'd obtained after "multiple" incidents of domestic violence, authorities confirmed.